 - If after visiting the club you fall ill, you must email email@example.com so that others can be warned and isolate appropriately

-The club will introduce the scheduled duty system back from July so please check your allocated duty on the website portal and contact your OD if you feel uncomfortable or unable to attend the duty.
+The club reintroduced the scheduled duty system in July so please check your allocated duty on the website portal and contact your OD if you feel uncomfortable or unable to attend the duty.
 There is no problem if you feel uneasy about the situation but please let the club know so we can arrange alternatives and plan accordingly.

 Officer of the Day (OD)